ZouariOmar/hashhash-books/CyberSecurity/doc/notes.md

   - Conduct dynamic analysis of malware samples by observing their activities in a controlled environment
   - Document and report all the findings

-## Terms

-- **SOC**: Security Operations Center (SOC) is a team of IT security professionals tasked with monitoring, preventing, detecting, investigating, and responding to threats within a company’s network and systems.
-- **DFIR**: Digital Forensics and Incident Response
-- **IPS**: Intrusion Prevention System (IPS) is a device or application that detects and stops intrusions attempts proactively.
-They are usually deployed in front of the protected asset and block any potential threat from reaching their target.
-- **firewall**: A security tool, hardware or software that is used to filter network traffic by stopping unauthorized incoming and outgoing traffic.
-- **Threat intelligence** collects information to help the company better prepare against potential adversaries.
-- **SIEM**: Security Information and Event Management system that is used to aggregate security information in the form of logs, alerts, artifacts and events into a centralized platform that would allow security analysts to perform near real-time analysis during security monitoring.
-- **Apache**: The most widely used web server software.
-Developed and maintained by Apache Software Foundation, Apache is an open source software available for free.
-- **CVE**: Common Vulnerabilities and Exposures (CVE), this term is given to a publicly disclosed vulnerability
-- **PoC**: A Proof of Concept is often a piece of code or an application that is used to demonstrate an idea or theory is possible.
-Proof of Concepts are often used to demonstrate vulnerabilities
-- **Linux** is a command line operating system based on unix.
-There are multiple operating systems that are based on Linux.
-- **PoS**: Point of Sale
-- **MTTD**: Mean Time to Detect (MTTD) is the average time it takes for an organization to identify a security threat, incident, or a technical problem.
-- **MTTA**: Mean Time to Acknowledge (MTTA) is the average time between the initial alert and the service provider (e.g. SOC L1 analysts) taking action.
-- **MTTR**: Mean Time to Response (MTTR) is the average time between the initial alert and response to it (e.g. malware removal, password reset, or system restore).
-- **static analysis**: The process of analyzing malware without executing it, but in a controlled environment.
-- **dynamic analysis**: The process of analyzing malware by running it in a controlled environment like a sandbox.
-- A **penetration tester's** job role is to test the security of the systems and software within a company - this is achieved through attempts to uncover flaws and vulnerabilities through systemised hacking.
-Penetration testers exploit these vulnerabilities to evaluate the risk in each instance.
-The company can then take these insights to rectify issues to prevent a real-world cyberattack.
-  - Conduct tests on computer systems, networks, and web-based applications
-  - Perform security assessments, audits, and analyse policies
-  - Evaluate and report on insights, recommending actions for attack prevention
-- **Red teamers** share similarities to penetration testers, with a more targeted job role.
-Penetration testers look to uncover many vulnerabilities across systems to keep cyber-defence in good standing, whilst red teamers are enacted to test the company's detection and response capabilities.
-This job role requires imitating cyber criminals' actions, emulating malicious attacks, retaining access, and avoiding detection.
-Red team assessments can run for up to a month, typically by a team external to the company.
-They are often best suited to organisations with mature security programs in place.
-  - Emulate the role of a threat actor to uncover exploitable vulnerabilities, maintain access and avoid detection
-  - Assess organisations' security controls, threat intelligence, and incident response procedures
-  - Evaluate and report on insights, with actionable data for companies to avoid real-world instances

 ## Search Skills

 - As readers, to evaluate the information.
 We will mention a few things to consider when evaluating information: